-Acetaminophen and Tramadol Hydrochloride Tablets should under no circumstances be administered for longer than is strictly necessary (see also section 4.4 - Special warnings and precautions for use).
-If repeated use or long term treatment with Acetaminophen and Tramadol Hydrochloride Tablets is required as a result of the nature and severity of the illness, then careful, regular monitoring should take place (with breaks in the treatment, where possible), to assess whether continuation of the treatment is necessary.
+Tramadol Hydrochloride and Acetaminophen tablets should under no circumstances be administered for longer than is strictly necessary.
+If repeated use or long term treatment with Tramadol Hydrochloride and Acetaminophen tablet is required as a result of the nature and severity of the illness, then careful, regular monitoring should take place (with breaks in the treatment, where possible), to assess whether continuation of the treatment is necessary.